 You can run a content gap analysis if you want to take things further.

-Paste the URLs of three top-ranking pages into Ahrefs’ Content Gap tool.
+To do this, paste the URLs of the three top-ranking pages into Ahrefs’ Content Gap tool.
 Leave the bottom field blank and hit “Show keywords.”

-Then, if you set the “Intersect” to “2,” this shows queries that at least two of the targets rank for.
+Then, if you set the competitor filter to at least 2 competitors, this shows queries that at least two of the targets rank for.
 These are probably important subtopics if more than one page is already ranking for them.

 There are 222 interesting variations here of “things to do in london,” such as “things to see in london,” “what to see in london,” and “must see in london.”